easilyBaffled/and-and-and-and/README.md

 `kill`  kills a process with a given process Id.

 `$1` is a special character that holds the process Id of the most recently backgrounded process.
 For us, that is our server.
 So when tied with `kill`, it kills the backgrounded server _after_ the tests have finished.

+## Wrap up
+Now that you understand a little more about Bash, there are tools like  [start-server-and-test](https://github.com/bahmutov/start-server-and-test)  and [concurrently  -  npm](https://www.npmjs.com/package/concurrently) that can simplify this sort of work, so you don’t need `&`, `&&`, `;`.
+I’m still getting a solid grip on these things, so if you have caught something that I missed or have additional examples/usage please leave a comment.
+I’d love to get better at this.